Luabee/Zones/README.md

 - Use zones.FindByClass() to find all zones which are of a given class.
 - Use ply:GetCurrentZone() to find the zone that a player is standing in.

-## Installation: ##
-- This is a shared file so include it in any shared environment.
-Also include ent_zone_point and weapon_zone_designator as a shared ent and weapon.
-- You should not put this file directly in lua/autorun.

 *Enjoy! ~Bobbleheadbob*